» Code examples / Generative Deep Learning / GPT2 Text Generation with KerasNLP

 GPT-2 output:

-I like basketball and it's a good sport to have.
+I like basketball, and this is a pretty good one.

 GPT-2 output: